15 March 2017

 Honesty is the best policy.
 The recruitment industry doesn’t have the best reputation, so let’s not add fuel to the fire.
 There is no excuse in not returning someone’s call or not transparently telling them which company you’re working with.
 It’s prehistoric recruitment practice.
 Just be honest about what you’re doing and about what’s going on.
 If you’ve tried hard but aren’t getting any response, say so.

 Clearly ethics and the pharmaceutical industry go hand in hand.
 It’s on every company’s agenda for obvious reasons.
-As Recruiters, we must also promote a positive way of working and not give anyone even more reason to tarnish the reputation of our industry.Posted about 4 years ago
+As Recruiters, we must also promote a positive way of working and not give anyone even more reason to tarnish the reputation of our industry.Posted over 4 years ago